 In June 2023, the SEC approved the Nasdaq's proposed rules implementing the incentive-based compensation recovery provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act, which require listed companies to develop and implement a policy providing for the recovery of erroneously awarded incentive-based compensation received by current or former executive officers and to satisfy related disclosure obligations.
-In October 2023, the Compensation Committee adopted the Compensation Recovery Policy, which applies these new requirements to the Company's executive officers, any vice-president or above in charge of a principal business unit, division, or function, or any other person (including an officer of the Company's parent(s) or subsidiaries) who performs similar policy-making functions for the Company.
+The Company's Compensation Recovery Policy, which applies these requirements to the Company's executive officers, any vice-president or above in charge of a principal business unit, division, or function, or any other person (including an officer of the Company's parent(s) or subsidiaries) who performs similar policy-making functions for the Company.
 The Compensation Recovery Policy applies to performance-based incentive compensation received on or after October 2, 2023, and provides for the mandatory recovery from covered persons of erroneously awarded incentive compensation in the event of an accounting restatement of the Company's financial statements regardless of fault or misconduct.